primalmotion/netboard/README.md

 > NOTE: netboard is NOT multi tenant.
 While it is possible to add it if there is
 > any interest in the matter, for now it just assumes that anyone connecting
-> with a valid certificate is willing to get its clipboard sync with the rest of
+> with a valid certificate is willing to get its clipboard synchronized with the
-> the instance.
+> rest of the instance.

 ## Installation